 The project, Virtually Deaf will allow us to create tailored meetings for people with Hearing Loss to help reduce loneliness and the anxiety caused by wearing hearing aids.
-All of our meetings will be hosted by our Service Manager.

 Our Online Support Groups will work a little differently to most as we are using our experiences of hearing loss to make things easier for you.
 In fact, all of our sessions will be flexibly tailored by you.